EdwardoSunny/ACTIVA/README.md

 ## 🎯 What is ACTIVA?

 **ACCOUNTING CONCEPTS TAUGHT INTERACTIVELY WITH VISUAL ANIMATIONS (ACTIVA)** is an LLM-based animation tool that generates custom accounting visualizations from natural language prompts.
-It uses a multi-agent framework to automatically create Manim animations for accounting education.
+It uses a multi-agent framework to automatically create Manim animations for accounting education, helping students understand complex accounting concepts through visual representations.

 ## ✨ Key Features